tessgi/TessGiWebsite/content/pages/observing/observing-technical.md

 ### Typical noise levels

 A noise model for TESS photometry (figure below) shows the expected standard deviation of measurements of relative flux, as a function of apparent magnitude, based on 1 hr of data (Sullivan et al. 2015).
 For the brightest stars, the precision is limited by the systematic noise floor of 60 ppm.
-For the faintest stars, the precision is limited by noise from the zodiacal light (shown here for an ecliptic latitude of 30°).
-Over the range of apparent magnitudes > 8–13, the photon-counting noise from the star is the dominant source of uncertainty.
+For the faintest stars, the precision is limited by noise from the zodiacal light (shown here for an ecliptic latitude of 30 deg).
+Over the range of apparent magnitudes 8–13, the photon-counting noise from the star is the dominant source of uncertainty.

 <br/>
 <img class="img-responsive" style="max-width:67%;" src="images/giprogram/tess_photometric_performance.png">